QwikDev/qwik/packages/docs/src/routes/api/qwik/index.md

 Low-level API for platform abstraction.

 Different platforms (browser, node, service workers) may have different ways of handling things such as `requestAnimationFrame` and imports.
-To make Qwik platform-independent Qwik uses the `CorePlatform` API to access the platform API.
+To make Qwik platform independent, the `CorePlatform` API is used to access platform specific APIs.

-`CorePlatform` also is responsible for importing symbols.
-The import map is different on the client (browser) then on the server.
-For this reason, the server has a manifest that is used to map symbols to javascript chunks.
-The manifest is encapsulated in `CorePlatform`, for this reason, the `CorePlatform` can't be global as there may be multiple applications running at server concurrently.
+`CorePlatform` is also responsible for importing symbols.
+Because the import map is different on the client (browser) than on the server, the server uses a manifest to map symbols to javascript chunks.
+Since this manifest is encapsulated in `CorePlatform`, `CorePlatform` cannot be global as there may be multiple applications running on the server concurrently.

 This is a low-level API and there should not be a need for you to access this.